California New Employment Laws - Effective January 1, 2018

 Furthermore, Governor Brown signed AB 1008 on October 14, 2017, which will add a section to the California Fair Employment and Housing Act (FEHA) containing new state-wide restrictions on an employer’s ability to make pre-hire and personnel decisions based on an individual’s criminal history, including a significant “ban-the-box” component (already active in the city of Los Angeles).
 AB 1008 also goes into effect on January 1, 2018.
 This law prevents employers from requesting the disclosure of an applicant’s conviction history prior to a conditional job offer and mandates an individualized assessment of an applicant’s criminal history prior to any employment decision based on a criminal record.

 Governor Brown signed a similar bill in 2013 prohibiting state and local agencies from asking an applicant to disclose conviction information until the applicant is determined qualified for the position.
 AB 1008 now extends this prohibition to all employers in California with five or more employees.
 AB 1008 outlines the process employers must follow when obtaining conviction information, using conviction information for an employment decision, and allowances employers must make for applicants who wish to dispute an adverse employment decision.

 Details regarding AB 1008 including employer requirements can be found here.

-For more information please feel free to reach out to myself or any member of the People Solutions team at Morrison.
+For more information please feel free to reach out to any member of the People Solutions team at Morrison.